Europe Travel Guide: Top Cities, Routes, and Tips

 When you first see the spectacular Castle Palace in Budapest, you’ll understand why so many people within Europe refer to the city as the “Paris of the East.”

-Now a UNESCO World Heritage Site, this spectacular historical landmark ranks right up there in terms of majestic scale and beautiful design.
+Now a UNESCO World Heritage Site, this spectacular historical landmark ranks among the most majestic and beautiful structures.
 Built on the site of a castle destroyed in the 1686 siege, this newer building, which has more than 200 rooms, was rebuilt in the 18th century for the Habsburg monarchy.

 Here, you can see the symmetrical layout with a beautiful 61-meter-high central dome overlooking the Danube.
 From this dome, you have a breathtaking view of the castle and the other buildings on Castle Hill.